 Here is an overview of what to review as you look at each item.

-• The best options have elastic or gel on the sides and bottom for a safe and secure fit.
+Features: | • You’ll find that some soundhole covers provide a few additional features than others. • The best options have elastic or gel on the sides and bottom for a safe and secure fit. |

-Brand Reputation:• Although anyone can conceivable make a soundhole cover for guitars, you’ll typically get a better item when you shop for products that come from manufacturers with a proven reputation.
+Brand Reputation: | • Although anyone can conceivable make a soundhole cover for guitars, you’ll typically get a better item when you shop for products that come from manufacturers with a proven reputation. |

-• Before buying a specific product, you’ll want to measure your instrument’s opening to ensure you’re getting something that can fit.
+Product Specs: | • You can find soundhole covers built to meet the needs of many guitars. • Before buying a specific product, you’ll want to measure your instrument’s opening to ensure you’re getting something that can fit. |

-• Since price isn’t always an indicator of what you’ll receive, it helps to review what materials are used to create the item.
+Product Quality: | • Even if you find a soundhole cover with great reviews, that doesn’t mean the quality meets your expectations. • Since price isn’t always an indicator of what you’ll receive, it helps to review what materials are used to create the item. |

-Reliability:• Although a cover seems like a straightforward product, you could find that some items don’t provide as secure of a fit as described or expected.
+Reliability: | • Although a cover seems like a straightforward product, you could find that some items don’t provide as secure of a fit as described or expected. • There could also be wear and tear issues to consider with some designs. • If you anticipate installing and removing it repetitively, durability should be a deciding factor. |

-• It helps to look for verified purchases and detailed information when searching for a design that works with your instrument.
+Customer Reviews: | • Pay close attention to the customer reviews for soundhole covers. • Some people leave negative information when you can clearly tell that they weren’t using the item correctly. • It helps to look for verified purchases and detailed information when searching for a design that works with your instrument. |

 When you look for soundhole covers, the top priority is to find a design that won’t damage your instrument.